Private water supplies & EHO compliance

 Who needs PWS compliance?

-What's the difference between Regulation 8 and Regulation 9?
+What's the difference between Regulation 8, 9 and 10?

 What does an EHO inspection involve?